Ghost Kitchen vs. Virtual Kitchen: What’s the Difference?

 Start cooking with CloudKitchens

 CloudKitchens provides the space, tools, and resources necessary for you to succeed in your operation.
 We’ll help you grow your business and be your technical support system as you navigate your way through the restaurant landscape.
-With a variety of locations from Sacramento to ghost kitchens in Orlando, there's a number of choices to expand your business.
+With a variety of locations from Sacramento to ghost kitchens in Orlando, there are several choices to expand your business.

 Jeffrey Miller.
 What’s a Ghost Kitchen?
 A Food Industry Expert Explains. https://theconversation.com/whats-a-ghost-kitchen-a-food-industry-expert-explains-163151